 To confirm which size breast shield is the best fit, watch the nipple movement during pumping.
 The breast shield size also depends on breast tissue and skin elasticity (not just nipple size alone).
-In order to determine if the PersonalFit breast shield is the right size, you can perform a quick test using the pump and the breast shields on mom.
+To determine if the PersonalFit breast shield is the right size, you can perform a quick test using the pump and breast shields on mom.

 - Start with the 24 mm breast shields (or the size determined by measuring the nipples).